Electronic voting in the United States: E-pollbooks

 An electronic pollbook, also known as an e-pollbook, is a combination of hardware and software which maintains voter register information at a polling place to check if each voter is registered and has not already voted in the election.
 When voters have a choice of multiple vote centers where they may vote, e-pollbooks communicating over the internet can prevent a voter from voting more than once.

+In 2023 a contractor, WSD Digital, developing a voter registration and e-pollbook system for New Hampshire put in code to link to websites in Russia and used open source software managed by a Russian.
+New Hampshire found those issues by hiring another company, ReversingLabs, to review the code of the first company.

 In 2022 Williamson County TX found two problems: that its use of e-poll books sometimes assigned the wrong ballot style to voters, so they voted on contests outside their area, and did not vote on contests in their own area; and that some ballots did not display the voters' precincts.

 State and local websites for election results

 Election offices display election results on the web by transferring USB drives between offline election computers, and online computers which display results to the public.
 USB drives can take infections from the online computers to the election computers.
 Local governments communicate electronically with their state governments so the state can display results, with the result that problems at the state level can affect all or many local offices.

 Election-reporting websites run software to aggregate and display results.
 These have had programming errors which showed erroneous partial results during the evening, and the wrong winner.
+Local officials can change results.
+A Virginia official was charged with changing results by herself in the state's VERIS system.
+All charges were dropped when witnesses changed their stories, since computer logs did not prove whether changes were or were not made.

 Before the 2016 general election, Russians gained access to at least one employee's account at a vendor which manages election-reporting websites.
 During the 2018 general election, a hacker in India gained administrative access to the Alaska election-reporting website.

 Studies by McAfee and ProPublica in 2020 found that most election websites have inadequate security.
 McAfee analyzed swing states.
 ProPublica analyzed Super Tuesday states.
 They found many offices using outdated, insecure, dangerous and inappropriate software, including unsupported operating systems, and using the same few web hosts, which they said is dangerous for critical infrastructure, since finding a flaw in one can lead to access to them all.
 They criticized offices for not using https encryption, and for public sitenames ending in .com or .org, since it leads voters to trust sites which are not .gov, and voters can easily be tricked by a similar name.